What is that large branded area displayed to the right of organic search results in Google?

 How can I improve the Knowledge Graph for my business?

 Google+ used to be a good source of knowledge graph data for Google.
 Google is closing that platform down for personal users, so it will become less important as time goes on.
 What you should do, though, is to add your website to Google.com/business/.
 Then, add as much relevant information as possible to your Google My Business profile (business address, telephone number, opening hours, etc.).

 You should also add scheme markup, for example, for event and product information.
 If you’re not sure what this markup is, or how to build it into your website, take a look at this overview of schema markup by Moz (or ask your friendly web developer).
 Many WordPress sites will make this easy for you with plugins.

 Add yourself and your business to Wikipedia.
-Google uses information in Wikipedia listings to build it’s knowledge database.
+Google uses information from Wikipedia listings to build its knowledge database.
 One has to ask what the future of Wikipedia would be once Google has ‘all’ of the data itself.
-It’s also worth looking at Wikidata, and creating an element there for you and your business.
+It’s also worth looking at Wikidata and creating an element there for you and your business.

 Claiming ownership of your knowledge panel

 There is a chance that you may also need to claim ownership of your knowledge panel.
 Search for your business name in Google, and then scroll to the bottom of the knowledge panel.
 If you see a link saying ‘Do you manage the online presence of [name of person or organization]?’, click that and follow the prompts to prove that you have the authority to edit the knowledge graph data for this entity.
 Once ownership is claimed, you’ll be able to suggest edits to your knowledge graph panel.

 If you’ve found this useful, please do share it with your own networks, or comment below and let us know of your own experiences for your brand.